Why Arizona Uses Deeds of Trust Instead of Mortgages

 A.R.S. § 33-805The Practical Effect for Property Owners

 The second sentence is the key provision.
 It means that whenever an Arizona statute mentions a "mortgage" as a security instrument, that reference automatically includes deeds of trust too.
-This avoids confusion and ensures property owners and lenders have consistent protections regardless of which instrument they use.
+This avoids confusion and ensures property owners and lenders have consistent protections.
+The rule applies regardless of which instrument they use.

 The one exception is Chapter 6 of Title 33, which deals specifically with mortgages and their own set of rules.
-That separation keeps the mortgage chapter's provisions distinct from the deed of trust chapter's provisions, since the two instruments, while similar in purpose, have different enforcement mechanisms.
-A mortgage typically requires judicial foreclosure through the courts, while a deed of trust allows the trustee to conduct a non-judicial sale, a faster and less expensive process for all parties involved.
+That separation keeps the mortgage chapter's provisions distinct from the deed of trust chapter.
+The two instruments are similar in purpose but have different enforcement steps.
+A mortgage typically requires judicial foreclosure through the courts.
+A deed of trust gives the trustee the power of sale, allowing a non-judicial process that is faster and less expensive.